NepMods/Aide-Imgui/README.md

 * An inquisitive mind

 # What you need
-* Android Studio 4 and up: https://developer.android.com/studio
+* Aide Cmods Or Others
-* NDK Installed via Android Studio (Cmake is not needed) https://developer.android.com/studio/projects/install-ndk#default-version
+* NDK Installed In Aide
-* Apktool: [Apktool.jar](https://ibotpeaches.github.io/Apktool/) or any 3rd party tools
-* [APK Easy Tool](https://forum.xda-developers.com/android/software-hacking/tool-apk-easy-tool-v1-02-windows-gui-t3333960).
-To get main activity:
-* Any text editor.
-We use [Notepad++](https://notepad-plus-plus.org/downloads/)
+* A Small Game

+Then Done
 # Installation
 Download this repo as ZIP, or clone using any git tools